kalihale/s25/_lab/lab00.md

 We will be using github.com in this course.
 We have created an organization called {{site.class_org.name}} on github.com where you can create repositories (repos) for your assignments in this course.
 The advantage of creating private repos under that organization is that the course staff (your instructors, TAs and mentors) will be able to see your code and provide you with help, without you having to do anything special.

-To join this organization, you need to do three things.
+To join the {{site.class_org.name}} organization, you need to do the following

 1. If you don't already have a github.com account, create one on the "free" plan.
 Visit [www.github.com](https://github.com/)

 2. If you don't already have your @umail.ucsb.edu email address associated with your github.com account. go to "settings", add that email, and confirm that email address.

-3. Visit our [Github Sign Up Tool: https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find the {{site.class_org.githublinker}} course, and click the "join course button".
-That will automatically send you an invitation to join the course organization on github.

-4. Accept the invitation that appears in your browser (from step 3) or log into your account on [www.github.com](https://github.com/) to accept the invitation.
+3. Accept the invitation that was sent to your @umail.ucsb.edu email or log into your account on [www.github.com](https://github.com/) to accept the invitation.

 ## Get setup with gradescope

 We will use gradescope to grade all your homeworks, exams and lab/programming assignments.
 You should have received an email notification with instructions about logging into gradescope.

 Log into our class site on [www.gradescope.com](https://www.gradescope.com/): {{site.name}}  and navigate to the lab00 assignment

 # Implement and submit a simple C++ program